ChristinaLK/blog/content/pull-requests-merge.md

 ## Merging pull requests locally.

 On Github, find the pull requestor's copy of the repository.
-Fetch that repository, and check out the branch that they're comparing (as [previously described](http://christinalk.github.io/blog/pull-requests-fetch.html) on this blog).
+Fetch that repository, and check out the branch that they're comparing (as [previously described](http://christinalk.github.io/blog/pull-requests-fetch.html) ).
 If the requestor is Luigi and his development branch to be merged is called `turtle-shell`, that process would look something like: